 Type of risk Description How we manage it Interest rate risk Fixed interest investments may become more or less valuable depending upon changes in interest rates.
 If market interest rates rise, the existing fixed rate investments become less valuable because new fixed interest investments will pay the current, higher rate of interest, and vice versa when market interest rates fall.
-Interest rate risk is more applicable to the Income Fund and Conservative Fund.
+Interest rate risk is more applicable to the Premium Income Fund.
 Where possible, we consider the expected impact of economic factors on interest rate sensitivity (i.e. the impact a change in interest rates will have) when selecting investments for the funds.
 Liquidity risk Low liquidity can mean a fund may be unable to sell its assets, which would affect the ability of the fund to make payments when needed (such as meeting withdrawal requests) and the fund may receive a lesser amount than expected if the assets have to be sold quickly and there are few buyers.
 If an investment is considerably less liquid than others in the portfolio are, we may hold a smaller weighting than would otherwise be the case to ensure we have sufficient cash to meet withdrawals and to avoid being a forced seller of less liquid investments, which could result in a lower price.
-Concentration risk As an active manager, we invest the funds in a relatively small number of securities that we have individually researched and hold a high conviction will perform well over the long term.
+Concentration risk As an active manager, our funds invest in a relatively small number of securities that we have individually researched and hold a high conviction will perform well over the long term.
 Where a portfolio consists of a small number of securities, the performance of one or a few securities will have a larger impact on the performance of the fund than in a fund that holds a greater number of securities.
-Concentration risk is more applicable to the Income Fund, Property & Infrastructure Fund, New Zealand Growth Fund, Australian Growth Fund and International Growth Fund.
 Concentration risk in the funds is a by-product of how we manage them.
 We believe however that as long as we do our research well and make good decisions, the benefits of choosing a smaller number of well performing securities outweighs the risk that from time to time individual securities will underperform.
 Unfulfilled investment objectives There is no guarantee that the funds will achieve the investment objectives set out in each fund's SIPO and these objectives should not be taken as a guarantee or assurance of returns.
 A failure to meet investment objectives would affect the value of the relevant fund.
 We regularly monitor the returns of the assets held by the funds.
 We may alter the mix of investments held if our analysis indicates that this could better achieve the funds' objectives.
 Any amendment to the SIPO objectives must be made in consultation with the Supervisor to ensure investors' best interests are considered.
 Inflation Inflation is a term used to describe the rise of average prices through the economy.
 Simply, inflation refers to the increased cost of living.
 There is a risk that if you receive returns from your investment that are less than the rate of inflation, you may not be able to buy as many goods and services with your money as when you initially invested.
 Inflation may impact on real returns.
 Some investments may perform better than others may during periods of inflation and we consider this when selecting investments for the funds.